Students

 What Should I Do?

-You are responsible for all content
+You are responsible for all submitted work

 Pay attention to privacy